phillip-kruger/phillip-kruger.github.io/_posts/2018-08-20-microprofile_openapi_swaggerui.md

 bigimg: "/images/MicroProfile_openapi/banner.jpg"
 ---

-[MicroProfile OpenApi](https://github.com/eclipse/microprofile-open-api) gives us a standardize way to describe our [JAX-RS](https://en.wikipedia.org/wiki/Java_API_for_RESTful_Web_Services) API's using [OpenApi](https://www.openapis.org/) 3.
+[MicroProfile OpenApi](https://github.com/eclipse/microprofile-open-api) gives us a standardized way to describe our [JAX-RS](https://en.wikipedia.org/wiki/Java_API_for_RESTful_Web_Services) API's using [OpenApi](https://www.openapis.org/) 3.
-If you have used [swagger-jaxrs](https://github.com/swagger-api/swagger-core/wiki/swagger-core-jax-rs-project-setup-1.5.x) and [swagger-annotations](https://github.com/swagger-api/swagger-core/wiki/annotations-1.5.x) before, this will feel very familiar to you as OpenApi is build on the Swagger base.
+If you have used [swagger-jaxrs](https://github.com/swagger-api/swagger-core/wiki/swagger-core-jax-rs-project-setup-1.5.x) and [swagger-annotations](https://github.com/swagger-api/swagger-core/wiki/annotations-1.5.x) before, this will feel very familiar to you as OpenApi is built on the Swagger base.

 *On Nov.
 5, 2015, SmartBear in conjunction with 3Scale, Apigee, Capital One, Google, IBM, Intuit, Microsoft, PayPal, and Restlet announced the formation of the Open API Initiative, an open source project under the Linux Foundation.
 As part of the formation of the OAI, SmartBear donated the Swagger specification to the Linux Foundation, meaning that the OpenAPI Specification is semantically identical to the specification formerly known as the Swagger 2.0 specification* - [www.openapis.org/faq](https://www.openapis.org/faq#OAIFAQ-History)

-# Quick overview.
+# Quick overview

 ## Application